simonmit/showcar-ui/README.md

     npm install or use `yarn`
     gulp build

 ## How to run locally:

 You can use the gulp default command to run the build locally:

     gulp

+### Interacting w/ local changes

+You can preview/interact with the local changes by running `yarn run docs:serve`.
+This will generate the docs & launch a server where you can look at them, running the local version of showcar-ui

 ## How to include: